babylonlabs-io/rollup-finality-gadget/README.md

 The **Rollup BSN Finality Gadget** is an off-chain program that can be run by the Rollup BSN network or by users of Rollup BSN.
 Its primary purpose is to track and determine whether a given L2 block is BTC-finalized.
-A block is considered BTC-finalized if it has received signatures from a quorum of registered Finality Providers (FPs) for that block, according to the rules and registration on the Babylon chain.
+A block is considered BTC‑finalized if it has:
+- received signatures from a quorum of registered Finality Providers (FPs) for that block, according to the rules and registration on the Babylon Genesis chain
+- its prior block at height h − X is also BTC‑staking‑finalized, where X is the finality signature interval

 This tool enables monitoring and querying of the BTC-finalized status of L2 blocks, providing an extra layer of security and finality for rollup chains integrated with